A Quantitative Method for Evaluating Security Boundaries in Quantum Key Distribution Combined with Block Ciphers: Security benefit quantitative evaluation method

-Block ciphers include several modes of operation, such as CTR, CBC, and ECBC-MAC, among others.
-When calculating the problem of key reuse in block ciphers, information-theoretically secure keys are computationally feasible because their security level and bit length are equivalent.
-Keys distributed by a QKD network rely on the laws of physics and possess information-theoretic security properties.
-Aiming at the integrated use of quantum keys generated by QKD networks with various block cipher modes of operation, this paper proposes a quantitative evaluation method for the key rotation interval and security benefits.
-The three modes of operation that primarily use this method are introduced here: CTR encryption mode, CBC encryption mode, and ECBC-MAC mode.
+Block ciphers include several modes of operation, such as CTR, CBC, and ECBC-MAC.
+When calculating the problem of key reuse in block ciphers, information-\\theoretically secure keys are computationally feasible because their security strength and bit length are equivalent.
+Keys generated by a QKD network rely on the laws of physics and possess information-theoretic security properties.
+Aiming at the integrated use of QKD-keys generated by QKD networks with various block cipher modes of operation, this paper proposes a quantitative evaluation method for the QKD-key renewal period and security benefits.
+The three modes that primarily use this method are introduced here: CTR encryption mode, CBC encryption mode, and ECBC-MAC mode.